kevpeek/kotlinJsLambda/README.md

 }
 ```

-This is the boilerplate `build.gradle` file provided by the Kotlin/JS docs [here] (https://kotlinlang.org/docs/tutorials/javascript/getting-started-gradle/getting-started-with-gradle.html).
+This is the boilerplate `build.gradle` file provided by the Kotlin/JS docs [here](https://kotlinlang.org/docs/tutorials/javascript/getting-started-gradle/getting-started-with-gradle.html).

 The Kotlin/JS docs list two changes that need to be made to `build.gradle` .
 Add the following to the bottom of the file.